Video portal opens window to deep-sea discoveries

 Using cameras onboard unmanned, remotely operated vehicles (ROVs), NOAA explorers are opening up the ocean for everyday viewing.
 Welcome to your personal window on the deep reaches of the ocean.

 Since 2010, NOAA has recorded and archived thousands of hours of video from expeditions conducted aboard the NOAA ship Okeanos Explorer, the only federally funded U.S. ship assigned to systematically explore our largely unknown ocean.
-A joint initiative between NCEI and the NOAA Office of Ocean Exploration and Research (OER) has created access to the video archives from Okeanos Explorer called the OER Video Portal.
-Featuring expeditions from the Mariana Trench to the Puerto Rican Seamounts, the portal shares incredible video of never-before-seen underwater locations, geological features, marine life, and historical artifacts.
+A joint initiative between NCEI and NOAA Ocean Exploration created access to the video archives from Okeanos Explorer called the NOAA Ocean Exploration Video Portal.
+Featuring expeditions from the Mariana Trench to the Puerto Rican Seamounts, the portal shares incredible video of newly explored underwater locations, geological features, marine life, and historical artifacts.

 Big Data Primed for Portal

 The team utilized the NOAA Comprehensive Large Array-Data Stewardship System (CLASS) for deep storage of high-resolution video and local storage at NCEI for low-resolution video.
 The team provided video by request, but growing interest made it apparent that the optimal solution was a self-service portal for discovering and accessing video.
-The solution became the OER Video Portal, a multi-functional website for public use.
+The solution became the NOAA Ocean Exploration Video Portal, a multi-functional website for public use.

 The Proof is in the Pictures